 To save money, I decided to use construction lumber and hardboard instead of plywood.
 The rack required fourteen 2x4’s and two sheets of 3/16” thick hardboard.
 (I had intended to use 1/8” hardboard, and it would have worked just as well and saved me $20.
 I just didn’t pay close attention when I bought the sheets and didn’t notice my mistake until after I had the sheets cut in half to fit into my car.)
 I used pocket holes (almost 300!) to assemble the frame and 1-1/4” construction screws to attach the hardboard panels.
 The total cost ended up around $200, which is more than I had hoped, but not too bad considering the high cost of everything these days.

-I managed to fit all my scraps in the rack.
+I discarded a few scraps (enough to fill two small shipping boxes), but I managed to fit the rest into the rack.
 While loading it, I noticed a few issues I still need to address.
 First, I’ll probably need to add some dividers to the long-offcut bin to organize and secure the scraps there.
 Second, I realized that a lot of my scraps are short.
 That’s good, because they will fit on the shelves.
 It’s also bad, because storing short scraps on a 24” deep shelf either wastes space or requires storing some scraps behind others, which makes them hard to find and access.
 To address that, my wife found these trays on the web.
 They’re 24” deep and 4” tall.
 I plan to store my short scraps in them, and they’ll sit beside or above longer scraps on the shelves.
 I think they’ll be very useful, sort of like deep drawers.

 The long scraps stored on the right side need to be protected from water splashes from the sink.
 For now, I’m covering them with a 24” x 48” piece of hardboard.
 I also considered adding some type of bungee-fastened tarp wrapping from the back frame around to the front, or a tarp anchored at the top of the rack and extending down to the rack’s front lip.
 I’ll see if the hardboard piece is sufficient, though.